 You can also click Save as (*.txt) to save hardware information into a text file (this requires the Pro Version).

 As you may have already known, Windows computers usually run into various issues, and one of the possible problems is the device drivers.
 To improve the computer performance and gaming experience, it’s recommended to keep your device drivers up to date.

-Driver Easy will automatically recognize your system and solve the drivers issues.
-You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistake when installing.
+Driver Easy will automatically recognize your system and solve the driver’s issues.
+You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistakes when installing.

 1) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.